-Malipayon Farms practices organic farming methods, but also an alternative procedure known as biodynamic farming, recognized for considering the soil as a single organism affected by many forces at work, as Jimenez points out.
+Malipayon Farms practices organic farming methods but also an alternative procedure known as biodynamic farming, recognized for considering the soil as a single organism affected by many forces at work.
 “We grow many things to keep this diversity in balance.
 I can’t remove everything else because we don’t know how it would affect the land.”

-The herbs are sealed and packed in plastic re-sealable bags, and the whole plot is managed by more than two dozen employees at a time.
+The herbs are sealed and packed in plastic resealable bags, and the whole plot is managed by more than two dozen employees at a time.
 Jimenez himself delivers the produce straight to the kitchens in cold storage twice a week.
-“Organic farming is more labor intrusive compared to other farming methods, but rewards a fresher, gentler flavor.”
-Focusing on harmony, Jimenez stresses the need for consumers to be informed on what they pick since it determines what chefs buy, and what farmers grow.
+“Organic farming is more labor-intensive compared to other farming methods but rewards a fresher, gentler flavor.”
+Focusing on harmony, Jimenez stresses the need for consumers to be informed on what they pick since it determines what chefs buy and what farmers grow.

-Another farm that practices biodynamic farming is Down to Earth Farms, which grows produce in Bukidnon but distributes in Metro Manila.
+Another farm that practices biodynamic farming is Down to Earth, which grows produce in Bukidnon but distributes in Metro Manila.
 It also produces free-range pork and grass-fed beef and dairy, grows specialty produce, cures meats, and preserves vegetables.

 Niccolo and Paula Aberasturi are proprietors of what began as a weekend market venture at their children’s school and turned into a full-time business that distributes to Rustan’s Supermarket.
-Their store in Yakal St., Makati City shows their array of products that they have produced and developed over the years.
-In the realm of herbs, Down to Earth Farms is showcasing something special: indigenous herbs, used by natives in Bukidnon for medicinal use, which the Aberasturi couple promote for culinary use too.
+Their store in Yakal St., Makati City shows the array of products they have produced and developed over the years.
+In the realm of herbs, Down to Earth showcases something special: indigenous herbs used by natives in Bukidnon for medicinal use, which the couple promote for culinary use too.

-Aside from these herbs, Down to Earth Farms explores the diversity in local flora and fauna with baby cucumbers, or “gherkins” as they are called, which are sold as an addictive snack, and purple heirloom corn from Cebu, known as tapul, as a better alternative to Japanese corn because of its anthocyanin content, which has positive health effects on the body.
+Aside from herbs, Down to Earth explores the diversity in local flora and fauna with baby cucumbers or “gherkins” as they are called, which are sold as an addictive snack, and purple heirloom corn from Cebu, known as tapul, as a better alternative to Japanese corn because of its anthocyanin content, which has positive health effects on the body.